catsed/simple-resume-builder/README.md

 A simple resume builder web app built with React, TypeScript, Vite, and Tailwind CSS.

-The app provides a tab-based editor for personal info, work experience, education, and skills, along with a live resume preview and export tooling.
+The app provides a tab-based editor for personal info, work experience, projects, education, and skills, along with a live resume preview and export tooling.

 Building a clean [JSON Resume](https://github.com/jsonresume) by hand can get old fast.
 This tool exists to make that workflow way less painful: fill forms, preview instantly, export when ready.